DT&V: in charge of departure

 The Repatriation and Departure Service (DT&V) coordinates the actual departure of foreign nationals who are not entitled to residence in the Netherlands.
 The departure supervisors of the DT&V work closely together with COA staff in the reception centres to support foreign nationals without a right to stay in their departure from the Netherlands.

 What happens if an asylum seeker is informed by the IND that he is not allowed to stay in the Netherlands?
 Then a departure supervisor of the DT&V will have interviews with him about return to the country of origin or another country.

 The case manager of the COA will also have interviews with the asylum seeker who has exhausted all legal means.
-They stimulate independent departure and inform the asylum seeker how many days he is still allowed to remain in a reception centre to prepare for their departure.
+He stimulates independent departure and informs the asylum seeker how many days he is still allowed to remain in a reception centre to prepare for their departure.
 And what the consequences are if he does not cooperate with departure and chooses to stay illegally in the Netherlands.

 Future Training in case of return

 All adult asylum seekers who are not granted a residence permit take part in COA's Future Training.
 In this group training they prepare for their future outside the Netherlands and we stimulate independent return.
 The programme consists of a number of fixed components, including a reality check, future expectations, the Repatriation and Departure Service (DT&V), illegal stay, and the International Organisation for Migration (IOM).